 When is a benefit paid?

 Take Rob for example, a project manager with two children.
 Rob wasn’t too concerned about his family’s financial situation because they had superannuation, insurance in super and some savings.
 However, Rob’s wife did have concerns, so they sought the advice of a financial adviser.
-Rob was surprised to find out he only had $70,000 in his super fund’s insurance plan.
+Rob was surprised to find out he only had $70,000 life cover in his super fund’s insurance plan.

 Just as well he did because sadly, two years later Rob died in a car accident.
 CommInsure paid Rob’s family a lump sum of $700,000, which covered the mortgage and all of the children’s educational costs.